donaldgrasse/donaldgrasse.github.io/_pages/cv.md

 Working Papers
 ======

-* "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina." with Pearce Edwards and Jennifer Gandhi (_Revise and Resubmit, British Journal of Political Science_)
+* "Fixing the Past: The Effects of Human Rights Trials on Political Attitudes in Argentina." with Pearce Edwards and Jennifer Gandhi (_Accepted, British Journal of Political Science_)

-* "Colonial Origins of Insecurity: Evidence from Brazil"

 * "Is Transitional Justice Blind?
-The Link between Culpability and Prosecution in Argentina's Human Rights Trials" with Pearce Edwards and Jennifer Gandhi
+The Link between Culpability and Prosecution in Argentina's Human Rights Trials" with Pearce Edwards and Jennifer Gandhi (_Revise and Resubmit, Journal of Politics_)

 Works in Progress
 ======

-*Climate Change, Property Rights, and Conflict: Evidence from Nigeria
+* Climate Change, Property Rights, and Conflict: Evidence from Nigeria

 * "What drives support for peace in Afghanistan?
 Three wave panel survey." with Renard Sexton, Christoph Zuercher and Manu Singh